What is a mammary tumor?

-A mammary tumor develops as a result of abnormal replication of the cells that make up the breast tissue.
+A mammary tumor develops because of abnormal replication of the cells that make up the breast tissue.
 Mammary tumors can be benign (non-cancerous) or malignant (cancerous).
 These two forms of the disease have different diagnostics, treatments, management, and prognosis.
-In cats, the vast majority of mammary tumors are malignant.
+In cats, most mammary tumors (80-96%) are malignant.

-There are several other kinds of cancers that can affect the mammary glands, including osteosarcomas (see handout “Osteosarcoma in Cats” for further information on this type of cancer).
+There are several other types of cancer that can affect the mammary glands, including osteosarcomas (see handout “Osteosarcoma in Cats” for further information on this type of cancer).

 What causes this cancer?

-The incidence of these tumors is related to hormone status, specifically whether a cat is intact or has had an ovariohysterectomy (i.e., has been spayed).
-Sexually intact cats have a 7-fold increased risk for mammary tumors compared to spayed cats.
+The incidence of these tumors is related to hormone status, specifically whether a cat is intact or has had an ovariohysterectomy (has been spayed).
+Sexually intact cats have a seven-fold increased risk for mammary tumors compared to spayed cats.
 Early spaying helps to prevent the development of these tumors.
-Cats that are spayed before 6 months of age have only a 9% percent risk of developing mammary tumors, whereas the risk increases to 14% in cats spayed between 7 and 12 months.
+Cats that are spayed before six months of age have only a 9% percent risk of developing mammary tumors, whereas the risk increases to 14% in cats spayed between seven and 12 months.
 Male cats rarely develop mammary tumors.

 Age and breed also play a role in tumor development.
-Mammary cancers are seen mainly in middle-aged to older cats (around 10 years of age).
-Siamese cats appear to be predisposed and are typically younger when diagnosed.
+Mammary cancers are seen mainly in middle-aged to older cats (around 10-12 years of age).
+Siamese and Persian cats appear to be predisposed and are typically younger when diagnosed.
 Obesity may play a role in tumor development as well.

-What are the signs that my cat has this type of tumor?
+What are the clinical signs that my cat has a mammary tumor?

 If the tumor has metastasized (spread to other areas of the body), other signs may become evident.
 Your cat may generally feel unwell, eat less, become lethargic, and lose weight.
 If the lungs are involved, your cat may have problems breathing or develop a cough.